JmpKey/9l/README.md

 # Funds provided by 9l
 Demons:
-1*.
-9le - remote command shell (the goal is to share resources for executing programs on remote machines);
+1. 9le - remote command shell (the goal is to share resources for executing programs on remote machines);<br>
-2. kick - exchange of public peers between machines (the goal is the maximum number of paths from machine A to machine B)$ 3*. acqping - ping of a remote machine which will tell you the port of the remote machine and what tool to use to establish a connection;
+2. kick - exchange of public peers between machines (the goal is the maximum number of paths from machine A to machine B);<br>
+3. acqping - ping of a remote machine which will tell you the port of the remote machine and what tool to use to establish a connection; <br>
-4. callback - file sharing between devices;
+4. callback - file sharing between devices;<br>
-5. accompilce - notification about file sharing.
+5. accompilce - notification about file sharing.<br>

-* - not directly presented in the bundle
+1, 3 - not directly presented in the bundle

 Note: all daemons can be used independently of each other.